Etsy just took down your most popular listing, something about “intellectual property infringement.” You ask yourself, “What happened? What do I do?”

 2. Is your item similar to the item you allegedly copied?
 If not “substantially similar”, then no infringement.

 3. If similar, did you independently create the item without copying.
 Did you use the item or work in a new and “transformative” way.
-If so, then, you are not in the wrong.
+If so, then, you may not be in the wrong.

-After you take a good look at the takedown notice and ask the questions above, if you still feel that the takedown was an error, incorrect, improper, or malicious you may (and should) file a counter-notice under the Digital Millennium Copyright Act (DMCA).
+After you take a good look at the takedown notice and ask the questions above, if you still feel that the takedown was an error, incorrect, improper, or malicious you should consider filing a counter-notice under the Digital Millennium Copyright Act (DMCA).

-That notice tells Etsy that your listing does not infringe the other party or a third party’s copyright(s).
-This puts the other side on the spot.
-The other side has to file an action within 10 days to obtain a court ordered injunction (an order to keep your listing offline) and inform Etsy of that court ordered injunction; otherwise, Etsy will allow your listing to go back online.
+A DMCA counter-notice puts the other side on the spot.
+The other side has to file a court action within 10 days to obtain an injunction (an order to keep your listing offline).
+The other side then has to inform Etsy of that court ordered injunction; otherwise, Etsy will allow your listing to go back online.

-It should also be mentioned that if you do not fight back and let others continually and maliciously take down your listings despite no copyright infringement, then Etsy may eventually decide to terminate your account.
+Despite these risks, if you let others continually and maliciously take down your listings despite no evidence of copyright infringement, Etsy may consider you a “repeat infringer” and will terminate your account.

 What if it is a trademark issue?